-Cragun’s Legacy Courses is primed to host the inaugural CRMC Championship as a part of the Mackenzie Tour — PGA Tour Canada Aug.
-17-23.
+Cragun’s Legacy Courses is primed to host the inaugural CRMC Championship as a part of the Mackenzie Tour — PGA Tour Canada coming in 2022.

-The event will be the first Mackenzie Tour tournament to be played on United States soil and the second PGA-sanctioned event in the state of Minnesota for 2020.
+The event will be the first Mackenzie Tour tournament to be played on United States soil and the second PGA-sanctioned event in the state of Minnesota.

 “This is a historic day for us.
 We are thrilled at the opportunity to expose American golf fans to the level of play on the Mackenzie Tour – PGA TOUR Canada,” Mackenzie Tour Vice President Scott Pritchard said.
 “Brainerd is a community that we feel is a perfect fit for one of our tournaments and will be for many years to come.”

 Cragun’s Director of Golf Chuck Klecatsky will act as Tournament Director for the CRMC Championship.
 The players will play the Dutch Legacy course which has hosted the CRMC Brainerd Lakes Tour Showcase the past two years.

 “We’re fortunate to host an event of this caliber at Cragun’s Golf Resort.
 The event should generate millions of dollars in economic activity to benefit the community,” Klecatsky said.
 “The course itself will be a formidable test for the players, who we know will be thrilled with the conditioning thanks to our hardworking agronomy team.”

 The course won’t go through any major new construction for the CRMC Championship.
 However, some basic tree trimming and basic maintenance will happen to make sure the course is in the best shape for the Mackenzie Tour.